containers/quadlet/docs/Fileformat.md

 * `HostUser=`

-  The host uid (numeric or a usernam) to run the container as.
+  The host uid (numeric or a username) to run the container as.
 If this differs from the uid in `User` then user namespaces are used to map the ids.